Anti-Romani sentiment: Sweden

 Roma are one of the five official national minorities in Sweden.

 In 1922, the first proposal on compulsory sterilisation in Sweden was made.
 Beginning in 1934, compulsory sterilisation of the "mentally retarded" was legally practiced by the Swedish state.
 Sterilisations were mostly conducted on disabled people, but also minority groups, such as the Roma.
 30,000 people were sterilised against their will.
 It is not known exactly how many Roma people were sterilised, but it is estimated to be at least 400-500 people.
 The policy was based on "racial science" supported by the State Institute for Racial Biology in Uppsala.
 In 1937, a "maternal care" policy was introduced for people of Roma heritage.
 It was used to convince Roma mothers to get sterilised.
 An excerpt from a childcare inspector's application of sterilisation on a woman in the mid 1940s: "The applicant - including the man - are of Romani heritage and still live a wandering life. [...]
 It can not be seen as desirable that additional children are brought into this home. [...]
 Maternal care for the last born child has been granted only on condition that the sterilisation operation is undertaken."
 The law on compulsory sterilisation was abolished in 1976.

 In 2013, it was revealed that the Skåne Police held an illegal registry of over 4,000 Roma people, including children.
 It included many Roma people who had no criminal record.
 The registry was located in a folder in the Skåne Police's database, marked "itinerants".
 It was established by the Police in Lund but was also sought after by other criminal agencies in other cities.

-In a survey commissioned by the Equality Ombudsman in 2002/2003, Roma described the discrimination they experience in their daily lives.
+In a 2002/2003 survey commissioned by the Equality Ombudsman, Roma described the discrimination they experience in their daily lives.
 90 percent stated that they perceive Sweden to a certain or high degree as a racist country.
-The same amount agreed to a certain or high degree to the statement that the country has an attitude view towards Roma.
-25 percent neither feel a part of the Swedish population nor feel accepted in the Swedish society.
-And 60 percent said that they have been called derogatory or discriminatory terms related to their ethnic background at least once in the last two years.
+The same amount agreed to a certain or high degree with the statement that the country has a negative view towards Roma.
+25 percent neither feel a part of the Swedish population nor feel accepted in the Swedish society, and 60 percent said that they have been called derogatory or discriminatory terms related to their ethnic background at least once in the last two years.